Baranagar Math

 Baranagar Math (Baranagar Monastery) or Ramakrishna Math, Baranagar was the first monastery of Ramakrishna Order.
 In September 1886, after the death of Ramakrishna, when his devotees stopped funding, Swami Vivekananda (then known as Narendranath Datta) and other disciples of Ramakrishna decided to make a dilapidated house at Baranagar their new math.
 The house crumbled to dust in 1897.
-In 1973 Vivekananda Math Samrakshan Samity was formed who attempted to preserve the area.
-In 2001, the possession was handed over to Belur Math authority, who soon-after declared it as one of their official branch.
-The restoration and development work of the area is still going on.
+In 1973 Vivekananda Math Samrakshan Samity was formed, which attempted to preserve the area.
+In 2001, the possession was handed over to Belur Math authority, which soon after declared it as one of its official branches.
+The restoration and development work of the area is still ongoing.

 History

 Establishment in September 1886

 After the death of Ramakrishna on 16 August 1886, his devotees and admirers stopped funding.
 Many of his disciples showed inclination to return home and live Grihastha (family-oriented) life.
 The monastic disciples led by young Narendranath Datta understood the necessity to find out a new shelter.
 Narendranath and others decided to make dilapidated house at Baranagar the new math (monastery) for remaining disciples.
 The house belonged to a zaminder family of Taki, North 24 Parganas district.